tengsk233/Algorithm-note/README.md

 # Algorithm-note
-## this is a git to store my own note of leetcode
+## this is a git to store my own note of leetcode and i will push some idea and code